-- 1. Loosen the air vent screw on the fuel tank cap, 2 or 3 turns. - 2.
-Connect fuel joints securely and squeeze the primer pump with the outlet end up until you feel it become firm (if equipped the fuel joint).
+1. Connect fuel joints securely after loosing the air vent screw on the fuel tank cap (2 or 3 turns).

+2. Connect fuel joints securely and squeeze the primer pump with the outlet end up until you feel it become firm (if equipped the fuel joint).